EOSIO/eosio-swift-reference-ios-authenticator-signature-provider/README.md

 EOSIO Reference iOS Authenticator App sends responses to the requesting app via the `EosioReferenceAuthenticatorSignatureProvider.returnUrl`.
 Responses take the form of an `EosioAvailableKeysResponse` or an `EosioTransactionSignatureResponse`.

- All of this conforms to and is facilitated by the [EOSIO Authentication Transport Protocol Specification](https://github.com/EOSIO/eosio-authentication-transport-protocol-spec).
+ All of this is facilitated by the [EOSIO Authentication Transport Protocol Specification](https://github.com/EOSIO/eosio-authentication-transport-protocol-spec).

 ![Diagram](https://github.com/EOSIO/eosio-swift-reference-ios-authenticator-signature-provider/raw/master/img/diagram.png)